This week we took advantage of the extra time on our hands and made homemade pasta.

 Mary and Jim

-Cook immediately or let it dry and store in an air tight container in the refrigerator for up to 2 days or in the freezer for 3 months.
+Cook the refrigerated pasta noodles within 2 days or store in an air tight container in the freezer for up to 3 months.

 Recipe courtesy of Old World Garden Farms